thutt/build-tool-comparator/README.md

 ### Cons

 - Out-of-the-box resource use can make machine nearly unusable while building.
+- In the worst case, out-of-the-box resource use can activate OOM killer.
 - Extremely complicated.
 - Does not play well with other build tools.
 - Significant hidden state affecting build via automatically used config files.